guybrown78/marketplace-booking/README.md

 ```

 Note
 > In the past, i have also had to experiment with core-js version and also the dev dependancy angular-devkit/build-angular version in package.json.
-This doesnt seem necessary anymore but it you do run into trouble it is always worth searching for the errors that are printed out and matching them up to package versions
+This doesn't seem necessary anymore but it is worth noting that if you do run into trouble it is always worth searching for the errors that are printed out and matching them up to package versions

 Finally, with angular 10 I found that an additional nodeList polyfil is required after new errors were printed out in the console after updating.
 These errors were to do with a [forEach](https://gist.github.com/bob-lee/e7520bfcdac266e5490f40c2759cc955) which basically is slotted in the browser polyfils...